ikjordan/picozx81/README.md

 + Supports sound over onboard DAC or PWM when available in hardware
 + Provides an immersive full screen experience, with a very fast boot time and no operating system
 + Simultaneous USB keyboard and joystick support (using a powered USB hub)
++ Can be fully controlled from a ZX81 40 key keyboard
 + The small form factor makes the board easy to mount in period or reproduction cases.
 The low cost, relatively low performance and software generated display of the Pico is a 21st century analogue for the ZX80 and ZX81
 + Emulates pseudo and Hi-res graphics
 + Emulates ZonX and Quicksilva sound
 + Emulates user defined graphics, including CHR$128 and QS User Defined Graphics
 + Emulation runs at accurate speed of a 3.25MHz ZX81
++ Can display at 640x480 or 720x576 (for an authentic display on a UK TV)
-+ Emulates 50Hz and 60Hz display
++ Emulates European and US configuration (i.e. emulates 50Hz and 60Hz ZX81)
-+ Support for up to 320 by 240 pixel display i.e. 40 character width and 30 character height
++ Supports larger ZX81 generated displays of up to 320 by 240 pixels (40 character width and 30 character height) and beyond
 + Load `.p`, `.81`, `.o` and `.80` files from micro SD Card.
 Save `.p` and `.o` files
 + Supports loading and saving of memory blocks using [ZXpand like syntax](https://github.com/charlierobson/ZXpand-Vitamins/wiki/ZXpand---Online-Manual#load)
 + Set-up of emulator (computer type, RAM, Hi-Res graphics, sound, joystick control etc) configurable on a per program basis, using config files